-- 1) Sets the minimum requirements of conduct for all employees of the Shire (including contractors and volunteers). - 2) Reflects statutory requirements of the Local Government Act 1995, The Local Government (Administration) Regulations 1996 and the Local Government Amendment (Employee Code of Conduct) Regulations 2021. - 3) Should be read in conjunction with, but does not replace or directly form part of, any other obligations placed on Employees as set out in any relevant document, including, but not limited to, a contract of employment, an industrial instrument, any other Shire policy or procedure or any applicable act or regulations. - 4) May be varied or amended by the CEO from time to time.
+- b) At the time of accepting employment with the Shire, Employees are required to sign and accept that they have read and understood the Code.
+This demonstrates commitment to the Shire's values and expected behaviours. - c) Reflects statutory requirements of the Local Government Act 1995, The Local Government (Administration) Regulations 1996 and the Local Government Amendment (Employee Code of Conduct) Regulations 2021. - d) Should be read in conjunction with, but does not replace or directly form part of, any other obligations placed on Employees as set out in any relevant document, including, but not limited to, a contract of employment, an industrial instrument, any other Shire policy or procedure or any applicable act or regulations. - e) May be varied or amended by the CEO from time to time.

-2. Our Values
+3. Shires Values